 Due to the nature of the program, a decent level of fitness is required.

-A route takes you from Kathmandu to Chitwan and then into beautiful Pokhara and then further to Poon Hill and we are back to Kathmandu.
+A route that takes you from Kathmandu to Chitwan and then into beautiful Pokhara and then further to Poon Hill and back to Kathmandu.

-Along the route you will have overnight stays in hotels/guest houses and busses.
+Along the route you will have overnight stays in hotels/guest houses and buses.
 More information can be found inside the schedule.

 Mostly Nepalese style dishes (vegetarian and chicken) will be served during the trip.

 Along the route – but not at all times – there are ATMs and small local stores.
 Please make sure you have enough money with you before starting the trip.

 No scheduled activities outside the program.

 From this location we do not provide free transport to other locations.

 Name: Federal Democratic Republic of Nepal

 Population: 28.98 million